-Thomas de Thier is a young film maker, his Le goût des myrtilles being only his second feature.
-Paradoxally, he chooses to follow a much older couple: Jeanne and Michel are both in their eighties, and every day starts being more of the same.
-However, on this 3rd August, they are going on a picnic.
-It’s a beautiful day, but it will not happen as planned at all.
-On the road, they barely miss running over a child who has escaped his parents’ attention and a while later they lose their car keys.
-Without any further explanation, they abandon their car and travel deep into the woods.
-The two key roles are played by established actors Michel Piccoli (who recently triumphed with Habemus Papam) and Natacha Parry, a French-English actress known mainly from the theatre.
-For Wallimage this film means a first collaboration with production company Novak.
+Thomas de Thier is a young filmmaker, since The Taste of Blueberries is his second feature film, but paradoxically he has focused on a much older couple: Jeanne and Michel are just over 80 years old and, for them, every day is starting to look the same.
+Except on August 3rd, because they are going on a picnic.
+The day is beautiful, but it will not go as planned.
+On the road, they almost run over a child who has escaped the vigilance of his parents and a little later, they misplace the keys to their vehicle.
+So, without explanation, they abandon their car and go into the woods.
+Both roles will be played by monuments: Michel Piccoli (fresh from the triumph ofHabemus Papam) will be confronted by Natacha Parry, a French-English woman best known for her work in theater.
+For Wallimage it will be a first collaboration with the production company Novak.

 Well written and structured, these two dossiers are also distinguished by a willingness to balance their expenditure between the Walloon and Brussels regions, which was much appreciated by the board of directors of the mixed economic fund.